 Assignment Point Total

 SmartBook (15-10 pts) 150 Points

 Quizzes (15-20pts) 300 Points

-Paper Assignments (4-50pts) 200 Points
+Short Answer (4-50pts) 200 Points

 Total: 650 Points

-Chapter assignments in Connect will be available on the first day of class on Canvas and due by 11:59PM (Central Time) throughout the semester on Wednesdays and Sundays.
+Chapter assignments in Connect will be available on the first day of class on Canvas and due by 11:59PM (Central Time) throughout the semesterfu.
 Due dates for the assignments can be found in the course schedule at the end of this syllabus.
 For each chapter, students will complete a SmartBook assignment and a quiz.
-There will also be 4 paper assignments.
+There will also be 4 short answer assignments.
 Please remember this is a shorter, accelerated class and it is very important that you stay on top of your assignments and complete them in a timely manner.